 - 1. A sum equal to five and one-half percent (5.5%) of each eligible employee's basic earnings is paid by UPO (non-elective contributions), at no cost to the employee, for investment in a UPO Retirement Income Plan through VOYA.
 In addition, UPO will match \$1.00 for \$1.00 of pre-taxed contributions to the UPO Retirement Plan up to one percent (1%) of an employee's basic earnings. - Employees may make pre-tax contributions from 1% to 18% of eligible earnings, or post-tax contributions from 1% to 10% of eligible earnings.
 In accordance with the application process, directives, guidance and/or standard procedures established on a grant by grant contract basis, UPO will seek retirement benefit increases for bargaining unit employees with the terms and conditions provided by each grantor or contractor.
 If all funding source approves a retirement benefit increase, all bargaining unit employees shall receive an employer contribution increase in accordance with the funding provided. - 2.
 Effective October 1, 2008, the 5.5% non-elective contribution paid by UPO in 1. above, shall be safe harbor non-elective contributions paid by UPO on or after October 1, 2008.
 The safe harbor non-elective contributions will immediately vest to all eligible employees on or after October 1, 2008.
-In addition, UPO will immediately vest matching contributions on or after October 1, 2008.

-- 3. The employee may also elect to make a voluntary supplemental contribution to the plan by having from 1 to 10% (whole percentage only) of his/her salary added to UPO's contribution through a payroll deduction.
+In addition, UPO will immediately vest matching contributions on or after October 1, 2008. - 3.
+The employee may also elect to make a voluntary supplemental contribution to the plan by having from 1 to 10% (whole percentage only) of his/her salary added to UPO's contribution through a payroll deduction.
 Upon employment, the employee will decide whether or not he/she would like to make voluntary supplemental contributions.
+This decision may be altered by the employee at any time during their employment with UPO.

-The decision, once made, cannot be altered except upon the annual reopening date of the Plan, January 2nd of each year. - 4.
-An employee is eligible to participate in UPO's Retirement Income Plan upon being hired for a full-time or part-time position as defined in Article 5, paragraphs 3 and 4 and following his/her completion of the Introductory Appointment period.
+4. An employee is eligible to participate in UPO's Retirement Income Plan upon being hired for a full-time or part-time position as defined in Article 5, paragraphs 3 and 4 and following his/her completion of the Introductory Appointment period.
 If supplemental deductions are made, they will commence with the beginning of the pay period following an employee's eligibility date for benefits.
-UPO's contribution to the Retirement Income Plan will cease at the time an employee terminates his/her employment. - 5.
+UPO's contribution to the Retirement Income Plan will cease at the time an employee terminates his/her employment.

 Upon retirement, resignation or termination, a participating employee may request a cash distribution or elect one of several annuities.
 Death benefits are provided both before and after retirement.